-On the website there is a guide titled "Training to Succeed" which outlines the competitionjourney, including tips and training materials.
-Competitors can use these guides to build into their own confidence and get ahead of the competition.
+On the website there are guides to the competition and a document titled "Essential Plumbing Skills" which includes tips and training materials.
+Competitors can use these guides to build their own confidence and get ahead of the competition.

 National Finals training